FAForever/fa/codestyle.md

 If you are dealing with UI text, also familiarize yourself with the [localization guidelines](loc/guidelines.md).

 When in doubt, follow the style of code in the project known to be well-styled, or other Lua best-practices such as [Lua Style Guide](http://lua-users.org/wiki/LuaStyleGuide).
-Consistency is more important than "being correct" or readability as perceived by any one individual.
+Consistency is more important than "being correct", or readability as perceived by any one individual.

 ## General File Structure